dunky11/centralia-coin/README.md

 - Send coins from one wallet to another

 ### The project
 The project is split into two branches.
 The frontend and the backend branch.
-The frontend branch is basic React and the backend branch runs an express server and MongoDB.
+The frontend branch is basic React and the backend branch runs an express server and MongoDB to store the last state of the blockchain.